Non-equilibrium bosonization of fractional quantum Hall edges: Non-equilibrium bosonization of complex fractional quantum Hall edges

 With the non-equilibrium GFs at hand, we compute now transport observables for tunneling between two $\nu=2/3$ edges coupled by a QPC, see Fig.~\ref{fig:QPC}.
 For definiteness, and for the sake of comparison, we will assume a setup analogous to that considered in Sec.~\ref{sec:transport_co} for the tunneling between $\nu=4/3$ edges.
 Specifically, we assume that only the $u$ edge is driven out of equilibrium, and this is done by injection of minimal quasiparticles (with $n_{1,2} =1$, i.e., with the charge $e_{1,2}^* = e/3$) in the mode $\nu_2 = -1/3$.
 The corresponding distribution function is characterized by $V_{2,u}=V$ and $\mathcal{T}_{2,u}=\mathcal{T} \ll 1$.
 The $d$ edge is at zero-temperature equilibrium, i.e., $V_{1,u} = V_{1,d} = V_{2,d}=0$.
 We further assume that the same type of minimal excitations tunnel at the QPC, corresponding to $\vec{n}_2=(n_{2,1}, n_{2,2}) = (0,1)$.

-We find then that the Fano factor can be written in the same form, Eq.~\eqref{eq:Fano_43}, as for the $\nu=4/3$ edge, with a substitution $\nu_2\mapsto |\nu_2| = 1/3 $ and with a modified expression for the parameter $p$.
+We find then that the Fano factor can be written in the same form as Eq.~\eqref{eq:gen_fano} with the scaling dimension \eqref{eq:23sumrule}, and a modified expression for the parameter $p$.
 Specifically, for the case of sharp interfaces, when the non-equilibrium GFs of the $u$ edge are given by Eq.~\eqref{eq:GFs_double_step_23}, we obtain

 with the interaction-dependent phase amplitudes $\delta_{2,\pm,m}$ given by Eq.~\eqref{eq:gen_phases_23_2_even}-\eqref{eq:gen_phases_23_2_odd}.
 For adiabatic interfaces [with the GFs of the $u$ edge obtained from Eq.~\eqref{eq:GFs_doublestep_23_adiabatic}], we find